josbeir/cakephp-docs-md/docs/2/en/views/helpers.md

 $mediaHelper = $this->Helpers->load('Media', $mediaSettings);
 ```

-The HelperCollection is a [collection](core-libraries/collections.md) and
+The HelperCollection is a [collection](../core-libraries/collections.md) and
 supports the collection API used elsewhere in CakePHP.

 ## Callback methods

 Helpers feature several callbacks that allow you to augment the
 view rendering process.
-See the [helper-api](#helper-api) and the
+See the [Helper Api](#helper-api) and the
-[/core-libraries/collections](core-libraries/collections.md) documentation for more information.
+[Collections](../core-libraries/collections.md) documentation for more information.

 ## Creating Helpers